ikcodes/draylite_v0/README.md

-# Draylite V0
+# Draylite Version 0

-Version 0 of Draylite platform: an internal tool to manage shipment intelligence for Gateway Logistics.

-## Current Hosting
+Draylite is an internal tool used by Gateway Logistics to manage user-supplied logistics intelligence.
+The application is currently centered around Drayage: the process of moving containers out of storage at international ports, to a location where they can be transferred to long-haul carriers.

+The platform's purpose is to streamline the process of matching shipments with Drayage providers, a key

+## Environment / Depoloyment

 This app is configured to run in Serverless Cloud.
-Development requires an internet connection.
+Development requires an internet connection, as well as an account with Serverless Cloud.
+(This section to be updated when Serverless Clous becomes publically available.
 Documentation for Serverless Cloud (soon to become Ampt as of 05.2023) available here: https://www.serverless.com/cloud/docs

-## Dev Scripts
+## Moving Forward

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+This application is currently live and in use by the client (as of late April 2023).
+Future aspirations include:
+- Achieving separate configuration to run in a purely local environment – Streamlining performance of complex API queries
+– Converting the API to TypeScript, perhaps using a library like NestJS.